The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Introduction

-The \jp\ photometric system covers the full optical spectral range, with a narrow-band filter (FWHM $\sim 145$~\AA) every $\sim 100$~\AA.
-This is equivalent to low resolution spectroscopy ($R\sim60$, $\Delta v \sim$5000 km s$^{-1}$, $\Delta \lambda \sim$ 100 \AA) for each pixel over a Sloan Digital Sky Survey (SDSS)-like area.
+The \jp\ photometric system covers the full optical spectral range, with a narrow-band (NB) filter (FWHM $\sim 145$~\AA) every $\sim 100$~\AA.
+This is equivalent to low-resolution spectroscopy ($R\sim60$, $\Delta v \sim$5000 km s$^{-1}$, and $\Delta \lambda \sim$ 100 \AA) for each pixel over an area similar to that covered by the Sloan Digital Sky Survey (SDSS).
 It allows a very good sampling of the spectral energy distribution (SED) of each source of the imaged sky.
-Up to intermediate redshift, \jp\ will be more competitive than other medium-band imaging surveys such as ALHAMBRA ($R\sim20$) due to a higher spectral resolution to obtain the stellar population properties of galaxies \citep{diaz-garcia2015, diaz-garcia2019a, diaz-garcia2019b}, as well as the huge number of galaxies that will be observed.
-The width of the narrow-band filters ($FWHM\sim 145$~\AA) allows to identify star-forming galaxies and measure emission lines such as H$\alpha$ up to $z\leq0.4$, H$\beta$ and [OIII]$\lambda$5007 up to $z \leq 0.8$, and [OII]$\lambda$3727 up to $z\leq1.4$. \jp \ will be a very competitive emission line survey, highly complementary to spectroscopic surveys such as SDSS \citep{york2000}, zCOSMOS \citep{lilly2007}, the Galaxy And Mass Assembly survey \citep[GAMA, ][]{driver2011}, and the VIMOS VLT Deep Survey \citep[VVDS, ][]{lefevre2013}, to derive the properties of the ionized gas in emission line galaxies \citep[ELGs, ][]{martinez-solaeche2020}. \jp \ will be complemented and supported by the Javalambre \citep[\jplus,][]{cenarro2019} and Southern Photometric Local Universe Survey \citep[\splus,][]{mendesdeoliveira2019}, to study star-forming galaxies in the nearby Universe ($z < 0.015$), to retrieve the integrated \citep[][Vilella-Rojo et al.~2020 in prep.]{vilella-rojo2015}, and the radial distribution of their star formation rate \citep{logronio-garcia2019}.
-Further, other emission line objects, such as L$\alpha$ galaxies and quasi stellar objects (QSOs), can be detected up to high redshift.
+Up to intermediate redshift, \jp\ will be more competitive than other medium-band imaging surveys, such as ALHAMBRA ($R\sim20$), in obtaining the stellar population properties of galaxies thanks to a higher spectral resolution \citep{diaz-garcia2015, diaz-garcia2019a, diaz-garcia2019b} and the huge number of galaxies that will be observed.
+The width of the NB filters ($FWHM\sim 145$~\AA) allows for the identification of star-forming galaxies and the measurement of emission lines such as H$\alpha$ up to $z\leq0.4$, H$\beta$ and [OIII]$\lambda$5007 up to $z \leq 0.8$, and [OII]$\lambda$3727 up to $z\leq1.4$. \jp \ will be a very competitive emission line survey, highly complementary to spectroscopic surveys, such as SDSS \citep{york2000}, zCOSMOS \citep{lilly2007}, the Galaxy And Mass Assembly (GAMA) survey \citep{driver2011}, and the VIMOS VLT Deep Survey \citep[VVDS; ][]{lefevre2013}, for deriving the properties of the ionized gas in emission line galaxies \citep[ELGs; ][]{martinez-solaeche2020}. \jp \ will be complemented and supported by the Javalambre-Photometric Local Universe Survey \citep[\jplus;][]{cenarro2019} and the Southern Photometric Local Universe Survey \citep[\splus;][]{mendesdeoliveira2019} to study star-forming galaxies in the nearby Universe ($z < 0.015$) and to retrieve the integrated \citep[][Vilella-Rojo et al.~2020 in prep.]{vilella-rojo2015} and the radial distribution of their star formation rates \citep[SFRs;][]{logronio-garcia2019}.
+Furthermore, other emission line objects, such as L$\alpha$ galaxies and quasi-stellar objects (QSOs), can be detected up to high redshift.
 In fact, \jp \ will increase the capability of \jplus \ and \splus \ to reveal the bright end of the L$\alpha$ luminosity function at $z = 2$--$3$ \citep{spinoso2020}.